Billing

 • Particle cloud API calls do not count against your Data Operations limit

 1You will receive warnings by email, and as a pop-up and in the Billing & Usage tab in the console at 70%, 90%, and 100% of the allowable data operations.
-In the Free Plan you will have an opportunity to upgrade to the Basic plan.
-In the Basic plan, additional blocks can be added to allow for more data operations.
+In the Free Plan you will have an opportunity to upgrade to the basic/plus plan.
+In the basic/plus plans, additional blocks can be added to allow for more data operations.

 To learn more, see Getting started with data operations.